Adapters

 Python adapter layer

-Below is a step-by-step guide to building an adapter for a new data provider using the provided template.
+Step-by-step guide to building the Python layer of an adapter using the provided template.

 InstrumentProvider